-Bear in mind that all the reviews online may not be accurate or unbiased, so it is a good idea to join online forums or Facebook groups related to iboga or ibogaine.
+Explore online forums or social media groups related to iboga, ibogaine, or psychedelic medicine.
 Ask the community for information about the providers or centers you may be considering.
 Chances are one or more people in the community may have good feedback for you.
 Proceed with discernment and avoid solicitation by underground providers without a known track record.
 It may go without saying, but remain aware of the countries where iboga and ibogaine are legal/unregulated and illegal.

 5. Contact the Provider or Treatment Center & Screen Them

-Interview the provider on their knowledge of the medicine, their credentials and their treatment process.
-If you are already empowered with knowledge of best practices and clinical guidelines, you will be able to recognize if an important process is being omitted.
+Interview the provider on their knowledge of the medicine, their credentials, and their treatment process.
+If you are already aware of best practices and clinical guidelines, you will be able to recognize if an important process is being omitted.

-They will also need qualified medical support to interpret the ECG specifically for potential conflicts related to ibogaine, and they will need adequate emergency medical support during treatment.
 Avoid providers that may offer an alluring low price on journeys, but who have no qualified medical support involved or no emergency medical skills.
 Medical support contributes to treatment costs, and it is essential.

 6. Ask For References

 This is a must.
-Iboga and ibogaine are powerful psychoactive medicines and adverse medical events or even death can result if improperly used, so you want to find out first hand about other clients’ experience working with that provider or treatment center.
+Adverse medical or psychiatric events or even death can result if these medicines are improperly used, so it is helpful to find out first hand about other clients’ experience working with that provider or treatment center.
 Former or current clients can provide valuable insight on whether they felt well taken care of, and give you tips on how to optimize your experience before, during, and after treatment.
 Ask providers if they have any former clients that would be willing to speak with you, or seek references at psychedelic medicine events or in online groups.